ashevchuk123/spark-rapids/docs/get-started/getting-started-kubernetes.md

 On a client machine which has access to the Kubernetes cluster:

+// We distribute spark as .rpm package, not as an archive
 1. [Download Apache Spark](https://spark.apache.org/downloads.html).
    Supported versions of Spark are listed on the [RAPIDS Accelerator download page](../download.md).
 Please note that only Scala version 2.12 is currently supported by the accelerator.